-“Gentle when stroked, fierce when provoked.”
-This quote beautifully sums up this large and introverted breed.
-Irish Wolfhounds are a reserved breed.
-Their personalities are so vastly different that one cannot pinpoint one exact characteristic to the breed.
-They tend to not be destructive unless left alone and are very rarely boisterous.
+Irish Wolfhounds tend to not be destructive unless left alone and are very rarely boisterous.
 Due to their size they can seem quite formidable and tend to be aloof towards strangers.
 Other than that, this is the perfect breed for any family wanting a companion.

-- Cost: One of the most expensive Maltese ever sold was for $5,000.
-It was AKC registered, which means it was of pure pedigree.
+Cost: One of the most expensive Maltese ever sold was for $5,000, an AKC registered pure pedigree pup.

 This breed is one of the rarest, as well as oldest wolf-like dog breeds alive today.
 Unfortunately, their population numbers are dwindling down towards extinction.
 They have a strong prey drive, are extremely loyal, and very intelligent.
 The Canadian Eskimo Dog is an affectionate and very gentle breed.